The purpose of performance management is to enable people to perform at their best under all conditions.

 Some of the advantages of using LED lights for growing plants are environmental.
 LED’s are much more eco-friendly that lights.
 Plus since insects and disease are not an issue for plants grown inside, this permits the plants to be grown without the usage of dangerous chemical pesticides that enter the environment and our bodies.
 They only require a fraction of fertilizer, the water and land plus are less vulnerable to climate change’s effects.

-Performance, Technical Data, Features, Comparisons, History – a review.
+Performance, bat proofing, Technical Data, Features, Comparisons, History – a review.

 Although Carroll Shelby discontinued importing cars from AC in the UK in 1967, AC Cars continued to create the AC convertible with coil spring suspension, non flared wings, and powered by the small block Ford 289 V8 engine.

 Throughout Europe, it was marketed designated the AC 289 sports car until production.